 Even Rügen Island can be a bit hilly, the best way to get around is by bike.
 Pauli’s Radshop in Binz have different types of bikes for rent, for 1, 3 or 5 days.
 The prices are very affordable, and the service is excellent.
 If you have some issues with your bike, e.g. a flat tire, call them and, they pick you up or bring you a new bike.
 In peak season we highly recommend making a reservation before you arrive.
 The webpage is in German, but they speak English so you can call for information and reservation.

 Raseder Roland (the Rügen narrow-gauge railway), is a steam-powered railway that runs from Putbus via Binz and Sellin to Göhren.
 With historic locomotives and coaches, this is a fun way of travelling around, especially if you visit Rügen Island with children.
 Prices from €2,40 for single tickets.
+Like the Zittauer Schmalspurbahn and the Harz Mountains Railway, this is a great way to travel, especially id you are a fan of historic train rides.

 TIP: Read our post on the Trans-Siberian Railway if you love travelling by train